If you find yourself in Cleburne, Texas, for the weekend, you’re in

 Louis Sullivan.
 Completed in 1913, this is the sixth and final

 courthouse to stand at this location.
-Inside you’ll see the interior the
+Inside you’ll see the interior of the

 four-story clock tower with its beautiful skylight, framed in stained

-Next stop, the Plaza Theatre Company at Dudley Hall or Main Street.
+- Next stop, is the Plaza Theatre Company at Dudley Hall.
 On Friday

 evenings, chances are you’ll be able to catch classic performance